fangq/mcxcl/README.md

 ##### Output files

-An `dat` file contains the fluence-rate distribution from the simulation in the given medium.
+A `.mc2` file contains the fluence-rate distribution from the simulation in the given medium.
 By default, this fluence-rate is a normalized solution (as opposed to the raw probability) therefore, one can compare this directly to the analytical solutions (i.e. Green's function).
 The order of storage in the